Vincent-Lz-Zhang/JUPL-Exercise/README.md

 ![N|Solid](https://zlxadhkust.files.wordpress.com/2017/07/002.png)

-NOTE: You need to UNDO those changes to be able to run the app.
+NOTE: You need to UNDO those changes to be able to run the app in non-testing mode.

 # References